TheOdinProject/curriculum/additional_resources/sublimetext_windows_CLI.md

 mklink "subl.exe" "sublime_text.exe"
 ```

-Now if you look at your Sublime Text directory in Windows Explorer, you should see a new file similar to what's seen in the image below:
+Now if you look at your Sublime Text directory in Windows Explorer, you should see a new file similar to what's shown in the image below:

 ![Symbolic link next to its target](images/ss_subl exe.png)